rng70/Complete-Competitive-Programming-Guide/README.md

-# Complete Competitive Programming Guide
+# Programming Guide

->  A complete "Competitive Programming" guide with topics' name, categroy, links, blogs, books and video tutorials.
-This is my easy compilation of "Competitive Programming" resources
+>  A complete Programming guide with topics' name, categroy, links, blogs, books and video tutorials.
+This is a compilation of Programming resources

 ---